czrpxr/baixo-nivel-assembly-arquitetura/baixo-nivel/o_assembler.md

 ## Como utilizar o GAS

 Apesar do assembler ser chamado GAS, o parametro utilizado para executá-lo no terminal do Linux é o **as**.
-Você pode verificar a instalação e a versão digitando
+Você pode verificar a instalação e a versão digitando.
+No meu caso, o retorno foi o seguinte:

 `
 as --version
+GNU assembler (GNU Binutils for Ubuntu) 2.34
+Copyright (C) 2020 Free Software Foundation, Inc.
+This program is free software; you may redistribute it under the terms of the GNU General Public License version 3 or later.
+This program has absolutely no warranty.
+This assembler was configured for a target of `x86_64-linux-gnu'.

 `